Your Car is Your Credit!

 Will Approved Cash check my credit rating before I can receive a cash advance?

-No, Approved Cash does not obtain a complete credit report.
+Approved Cash does not obtain a complete credit report.
 Unlike many other financial institutions, we do not require that you have good credit or, for that matter, any credit history at all.
 We do, however, subscribe to a risk assessment service.
-It tells us if customers are current in their payments to other businesses like ours and whether our customers have cash advances outstanding with other companies that subscribe to the same service.
+It tells us if guests are current in their payments to other businesses like ours and whether our guests have cash advances outstanding with other companies that subscribe to the same service.

-Getting a cash advance is such a simple and easy process, why is there so much information in the Customer Agreement?
+Getting a cash advance is such a simple and easy process, why is there so much information in the guest Agreement?

 The Agreement you read and sign prior to receiving a cash advance is a contract between you and Approved Cash.
 The contract complies with all applicable state or federal disclosure requirements.
 It fully outlines the terms of the cash advance transaction, including the cost of the service fee both as a dollar amount and as an annual percentage rate (APR).
 Although a cash advance is a short-term financial solution and is not intended as a long-term source of credit, we provide you with the APR in the interest of full disclosure.
 Approved Cash wants to provide you with all the information you need to make an informed financial decision.